darrelmiller/api-manifest/draft-miller-api-manifest.md

 Data Transform objects contain a `type` property that identifies a data transformation process that the runtime engine SHOULD understand.
 The `config` property is used to provide additional information for the runtime engine to perform the transformation of either the API request or response.

+## Extensibility

+The API Manifest object and API Dependency object can be extended with additional properties.
+The `extensions` member is a map of properties whose values can be any valid JSON member.

+## CDDL Schema

 ~~~ cddl

 apiManifest = {